Perry County, Tennessee: Government

-The government of Perry County is overseen by a County Mayor and a County Commission.
-The County Mayor is elected at-large every four years.
-The county is divided into six districts, each of which elect two Commissioners to the County Commission.
+The government of Perry County is overseen by a county mayor and a county commission.
+The county mayor is elected at-large every four years.
+The county is divided into six districts, each of which elect two commissioners to the county commission.
 The districts are further divided into two voting precincts, save for the districts encompassing Linden and Lobelville, which each have a single voting precinct.
 Commission meetings are held monthly.
 Additional elected officials include the property assessor, register of deeds, sheriff, county trustee, and road superintendent.

 For the United States House of Representatives, Perry County is part of Tennessee's 7th congressional district.
 Additionally, the county is part of the 28th District for the state senate and the 72nd district for the state house.
 Perry County is legally considered part of Middle Tennessee, though prior to 1991 it was part of West Tennessee.

 Courts, crime, and emergency services

 Perry County has one elected judge who presides over the county's general sessions court and juvenile court.
 The county falls under the 32nd Judicial District of Tennessee, which includes a circuit court and chancery court.
 The 32nd Judicial District covers Perry, Lewis, and Hickman counties, and is presided over by Judge Michael Spitzer.
 The 32nd District's circuit court is the immediate appellate court for the county's general sessions and juvenile courts.
 Prior to August 2022, the county was part of the 21st District, which included Williamson County.
 After concerns were raised about elections for the court being controlled by the much more populous Williamson County, the 32nd District was created to split off the three smaller counties into a new district.

-In addition to state and federal agencies the county is served by one law enforcement department, the Perry County Sheriff's Office, headed by an elected sheriff.
-The sheriff is responsible for all law enforcement functions, including crime prevention and investigation, apprehension of criminals, and patrolling the county's roads.
-Additionally, the sheriff's office is responsible for providing bailiffs to county courts, service court processes and orders, and operating the county's jail.